jobe3774/raspend/raspend/README.md

 }
 ```

-If you only want to know the temperatures for the ground floor you can request **/data/ground_floor**.
+If you only want to know the temperatures of the ground floor you can request **/data/ground_floor**.
 Then the response would be:

 ```
 "ground_floor" : {